davidribeiro-dev/chromebook-enrollment/README.md

 ## Overview

-Chromebook enrollment is slow and repetitive: each device takes an IT staff member 5–10 minutes of walking through the same OOBE screens — Wi-Fi setup, the `Ctrl+Alt+E` enrollment shortcut, credential entry, waiting for the configuration download.
+Chromebook enrollment is slow and repetitive: each device takes an IT staff member 5–10 minutes of walking through the same OOBE screens, Wi-Fi setup, the `Ctrl+Alt+E` enrollment shortcut, credential entry, waiting for the configuration download.
 For one device it's fine; for a school district provisioning hundreds, it becomes hours of manual keyboard work.

 This project, deployed at Blue Hills Regional Technical, automated the flow using an Arduino Pro Micro as a USB HID keyboard.
-Plug the Arduino into a freshly-powerwashed Chromebook, and the board takes over — connects to Wi-Fi, triggers enrollment, types credentials, waits for configuration to download, and signals completion via the on-board LED.
+Plug the Arduino into a freshly-powerwashed Chromebook, and the board takes over, connects to Wi-Fi, triggers enrollment, types credentials, waits for configuration to download, and signals completion via the on-board LED.

 ## Results